benwinding/breeze-bot-landingpage/README.md

-# breeze-bot-landingpage
+# Breeze Bot (the landing page)
-The landing page for the Breeze Bot!
+The landing page for Breeze Bot!
+The messenger chat bot for wind enthusiasts